exercism/research_experiment_1/exercises/ruby-1-b/README.md

 Your task is to determine which word in a sentence has the most vowels (a, e, i, o, u).
 A sentence is defined as a [Ruby string][docs-string] consisting of one or more words.
 A word consists of one or more upper- or lowercase letters.
 Words are separated from each other by a single space character.

-Your job is to define a method with the signature `word_with_most_vowels`, which takes a sentence, and returns the word with the most vowels.
+Your job is to define a function named `word_with_most_vowels`, which takes a sentence, and returns the word with the most vowels.

 For example: